bastilimbach/sapui5-runtime/README.md

   "version": "X.Y.Z"
 }
 ```
-You need to repace `X.Y.Z` with a valid version from [https://tools.hana.ondemand.com/](https://tools.hana.ondemand.com/#sapui5).
+You need to replace `X.Y.Z` with a valid version from [https://tools.hana.ondemand.com/](https://tools.hana.ondemand.com/#sapui5).

-If you already added sapui5-runtime to your dependencies you need to run `npm rebuild` after setting a specified version.
-If you added this setting to your `package.json` before installing the package, you can just install sapui5-runtime as usual.
+**If you already added sapui5-runtime to your dependencies** you need to run `npm rebuild` after setting a specified version.
+If you added this setting to your `package.json` **before** installing the package, you can just install sapui5-runtime as usual.

 ## Get started
 After a successful installation you can use a server to serve the runtime as static files.